Session 9 (2001) - Review

 Plot & Thoughts

 Gordon (Peter Mullan) and Phil (David Caruso) run an asbestos abatement company in the New England area and are hired to remove asbestos from a massive facility that used to be an asylum.
 They bring on a few other members of the team to speed up the process and hopefully get the project done in a short amount of time to earn a big bonus.
 Gordon is a bit stressed out about his life at the moment and everyone else has their own baggage to deal with it seems.
-Mike (Steven Gevedon), the lawyer in training of the group, discovers some audio tapes of a former mental patient and decides to listen to them in his spare time.
+Mike (Steven Gevedon), the lawyer-in-training of the group, discovers some audio tapes of a former mental patient and decides to listen to them in his spare time.
 Members of the team go missing and soon everyone is freaking out about something.

-The premise is simple, but effective.
-The cast is small, but capable.
+The premise is simple but effective.
+The cast is small but capable.
 The budget is cheap, but charming.
 Session 9 has a lot of things that make up for its shortcomings.
 However, it also has a few glaring issues that prevented me from enjoying it in the end.

 session9_03.jpg